FBruzzesi/sklearn-smithy/docs/user-guide.md

 The CLI provides a main command called `forge`, which will prompt a series of question in the terminal, based on which it will generate the code for the estimator.

-!!! warning "Non-interactive mode"
-    As for any CLI, in principle it would be possible to run it in a non-interactive way, however this is not *fully* supported yet and it comes with some risks and limitations.

-    The reason for this is that the validation and the parameters interaction happen while prompting the questions *one after the other*, meaning that the input to one prompt will determine what follows next.

 ### `smith forge` example

 Let's see an example of how to use `smith forge` command: